 Why You Need to Measure KPIs and Key Metrics

 The truth is, if you’re not measuring your success you can’t succeed.
 Because how do you know if you’re succeeding if you’re not measuring it?
 What’s the point of even having a website if it isn’t helping you meet your objectives?

 The other important part of measuring key metrics and KPIs is that you get concrete, quantifiable data that you can easily report on to show management value.
 As mentioned earlier, there are plenty of analytics metrics you can report on like page views and visits, also known as feel good data, but do those metrics truly matter to your organization?

 Management knows metrics like visits and page views are meaningless without the value those visits and page views provide.
 Management cares about the organization’s objectives and how the website helps meet those objectives.
 Even at a small company, management wants to get the value out of your analytics data.
 If you had 4,000 visitors on your website last month, how many signed up for your newsletter?
 How many downloaded your monthly offer?
 These questions are the ones that matter.

 As analytics data becomes more sophisticated, your website stakeholders will continue to expect more.
 Without established KPIs and key metrics, you will have no idea if your web team is on the right track to helping your organization’s success.
 And that’s why you need to start tracking KPIs and key metrics.

-So if you’re on board with establishing KPIs and key metrics for your organization, or want to learn more about it, then be sure to register for our “Start Measuring Digital Success” webinar.
+So if you’re on board with establishing KPIs and key metrics for your organization, or want to learn more about it, then be sure to listen to our “Start Measuring Digital Success” webinar.
 We just launched Key Metrics as a part of our robust Analytics tool and are excited to help people like you track what matters.
-Learn more by watching our video What are KPIs and Key Metrics?
+Learn more by watching our video What are KPIs and Key Metrics.